Peab: Business areas

 Construction is the largest business area, accounting for almost half of the operative net sales and share of employees in 2013.
 Approximately 80% of the sales were located in Sweden.

 Bribery scandals

-PEAB has been involved in a number of bribery scandals during the construction of Friends Arena.
+PEAB has been involved in a number of bribery scandals during the construction of Strawberry Arena.
 A high level manager was bribed with a sailing boat by a subcontractor.
 In addition, founder Erik Paulsson was charged with bribery of city director Sune Reinhold of Solna city.